-Complaints against judges, who are members of the Commission, are automatically disclosed to them, and they must respond to all complaints, whether frivolous or not.
-Judgemember commissioners do not participate in any discussions or decisions involving complaints against them.
+Complaints against judges, who are members of the Commission, are automatically disclosed to them, and they must respond to all complaints, even if frivolous.
+Judge-member commissioners do not participate in any discussions or decisions involving complaints against them.

 Judge-member commissioners, who sit on the bench in the same judicial district as a judge against whom a complaint is filed, are automatically disqualified from participating in that case.
-Judge-member commissioners also are disqualified from participating in a complaint if they are a friend of the respondent-judge or if for any other reason their participation in that judge's case may raise an appearance of impropriety.
+Judge-member commissioners also are disqualified from participating in a complaint if they are a friend of the respondent-judge or, if for any other reason, their participation in that judge's case may raise an appearance of impropriety.

-Citizen-member and attorney-member commissioners also are disqualified if they live in the same judicial district as the respondent-judge, if they are friends of that judge, or if for any other reason their participation in that judge's case may raise an appearance of impropriety.
+Citizen-member and attorney-member commissioners also are disqualified if they live in the same judicial district as the respondent-judge, if they are friends of that judge, or if for any other reason, their participation in that judge's case may raise an appearance of impropriety.

-2002 Caseload Description
+2003 Caseload Description

-During the year 2002, the Commission responded to approximately 2,300 telephone calls or personal visits to its offices, either to answer questions about the Commission's role and responsibilities, or to direct individuals to proper agencies or offices that could address their questions or concerns.
-The Commission also distributed a total of 550 complaint forms.
+During the year 2003, the Commission responded to approximately 2,250 telephone calls or personal visits to its offices, either to answer questions about the Commission's role and responsibilities, or to direct individuals to proper agencies or offices that could address their questions or concerns.
+The Commission also distributed a total of 570 complaint forms.

-During the year 2002, the Commission received and processed 177 new complaints as well as one (1) complaint that had been carried over from the year 2001, for a total of 178 complaints for the year.
-At the close of 2002, zero (0) complaints were carried into 2003.
-When considering the total number of complaints received and processed during 2002, the Commission's caseload was comparable to that of the year 2001.
+During the year 2003, the Commission received and processed 172 new complaints.
+At the close of 2003, one (1) complaint remained open and was carried into 2004.
+When considering the total number of complaints received and processed during 2003, the Commission's caseload was comparable to that of the year 2002.

-It is important to note that 76 percent of the 178 complaints closed during the year 2002-i.e., 135 complaints-came from individuals incarcerated in state correctional facilities.
+It is important to note that 77 percent of the 171 complaints closed during the year 2003-i.e., 131 complaints-came from individuals incarcerated in state correctional facilities.
 These complainants generally alleged that they were unhappy with the rulings and decisions made by judges that led to their placement in these facilities.
-In 2002, zero (0) inmate complaints were filed against members of the Colorado Court of Appeals or members of the Colorado Supreme Court.
+In 2003, no (0) inmate complaints were filed against members of the Colorado Court of Appeals or members of the Colorado Supreme Court.

-In actuality, during 2002, the number of substantive complaints meriting Commission review and action was comparable to that for the year 2001.
-As explained in greater detail below, this similarity in Commission action can be attributed in part to an intensive judicial ethics training and advising program for all judges continued by the Commission during 2002.
-It also reflects the Commission's proactive role in educating the general public on the role and responsibility of the Commission in addressing concerns about the conduct of Colorado's judges.
+In actuality, during 2003, the number of substantive complaints meriting Commission review and action was comparable to that of the year 2002.
+As explained in greater detail below, this comparability in Commission action can be attributed in part to an intensive judicial ethics training and advising program for all judges continued by the Commission during 2003.
+It also reflects the Commission's proactive part in educating the general public on the role and responsibility of the Commission in addressing concerns about the conduct of Colorado's judges.

-As noted, at the close of 2002, the Commission had processed to completion 178 cases and carried zero (0) cases over into the year 2003.
-In 2002, zero (0) corrective actions were taken against judges.
-However, one (1) pending case was closed due to a judge's retirement and the Commission did assist one (1) judge in his retirement from office due to medical disabilities.
+As noted, at the close of 2003, the Commission had processed to completion 171 cases and carried one (1) case over into the year 2004.
+In 2003, no corrective actions were taken against judges.
+However, five (5) pending cases were closed due to a judge's retirement and the Commission did recommend to the Colorado Supreme Court that one (1) judge be retired from office due to medical disabilities.

-2002 Case Attributes
+2003 Case Attributes